 The anesthesiologist may meet the person before the operation to review test results and identify any medical conditions that might affect the choice of anesthetic.
 The safest and most effective types of anesthesia may be discussed as well.
 The anesthesiologist also evaluates people who have a deviated septum or another airway abnormality before surgery that requires a breathing tube is done.

-Tests done before surgery (preoperative testing) may include blood and urine tests, an electrocardiogram, x-rays, and tests of lung capacity (pulmonary function tests).
+Depending on the person's overall health and the type of procedure, tests done before surgery (preoperative testing) may include blood and urine tests, an electrocardiogram, x-rays, and tests of lung capacity (pulmonary function tests).
 These tests can help determine how well the vital organs are functioning.
 If organs are functioning poorly, the stress of surgery or anesthesia can cause problems.
 Preoperative tests occasionally also reveal a hidden, temporary illness, such as an infection, which requires that surgery be delayed.

 People may wish to store their own blood in case a blood transfusion is needed during surgery.
 Using stored blood (autologous blood transfusion) eliminates the risk of infections and most transfusion reactions.
-A pint of blood can be withdrawn from the person and preserved until surgery.
+A pint of blood at a time can be withdrawn from the person and preserved until surgery.
 Blood should be withdrawn no more often than once weekly, and the last withdrawal should probably be at least 2 weeks before surgery.
 The body replaces the missing blood during the weeks after the blood withdrawal.

 Sometime before the surgery, the surgeon obtains the person's permission to do the operation, a process called informed consent.
 The surgeon discusses risks and benefits of the operation, as well as alternative treatments, and answers questions.
 The person reads and signs a form documenting consent.
 In cases of emergency surgery in which the person is unable to provide informed consent, doctors try to contact the family.
 Rarely, emergency surgery must proceed before the family is contacted.